ubccpsc/310/readings/Testing.md

 > Program testing can be used to show the presence of bugs, but never to show their absence!
 [Edsger Dijkstra]

 This is because what we are evaluating is whether the probability that there are no bugs in a system given that the tests pass is not actually 0.
-Since tests themselves are programs (and can have bugs) and specifications are often incomplete or imprecise we therefore must admit that the chance a defect slipping through a set of tests is > 0 [(online discussion)](http://tonyxzt.blogspot.ca/2010/01/tests-can-show-presence-of-bugs-not.html).
+Since tests themselves are programs (and can have bugs) and specifications are often incomplete or imprecise we therefore must admit that the chance of a defect slipping through a set of tests is > 0 [(online discussion)](http://tonyxzt.blogspot.ca/2010/01/tests-can-show-presence-of-bugs-not.html).

 The modern test cycle is summarized below.
 The cycle between steps 1-7 can occur many times before the code is ready to commit.